IVRL/CCID/README.md

 {Note: paper under submission}

-## CCID pipeline
+## CCID framework
-The figure below illustrates the CCID pipeline.
+The figure below illustrates the CCID framework.
+By exploiting a reliable filter in parallel with a deep network, fused in the frequency domain, it enables users to control the hallucination contributions of the deep network and safeguard against its failures.
 <p align="center">
   <img src="readme_figures/pipeline.png" width="600px"/>
 </p>